 Successful Teams - Building and Leading a Highly Functional Team

-> Identifying and empowering your ‘support team’ can be the key in enabling you to achieve goals outside of your comfort zone.
-Find out how Samantha created a world class ‘misfit’ team of non-runners, family, friends, and mavericks that supported her push to world record runs.
+Identifying and empowering your ‘support team’ can be the key to enabling you to achieve goals outside of your comfort zone.
+Find out how Samantha created a world-class ‘misfit’ team of non-runners, family, friends, and mavericks that supported her push to world record runs.
 Diversity, hilarity and hi-jinks were ever-present in these endeavours, and you might find some gems in her approach to team building.

-> Samantha challenges people's assumptions about their mindset limitations.
+Samantha challenges people's assumptions about their mindset limitations.
 Offering practical examples about how to exceed their capabilities and achieve outstanding goals.

 Samantha uses her 3000km from the West to East of India as an example of how to combine purpose, passion and process to create sustainable and impactful change.